 Did you know that in just 21 months you could secure a qualifying law degree with our MA in Law?

 This course offers the opportunity for non-law students to convert to an accelerated, fast-track, senior status postgraduate degree in Law.
 It builds on the fact that you will have already benefited from a university level education and enables you to acquire a qualifying law degree in only 21 months, rather than the three years it would normally take to obtain an LLB.
+Students graduate with a deeper understanding of law and legal reasoning than can be obtained in a one year GDL (Graduate Diploma in Law).

 The programme is carefully structured to cover the foundation areas of legal knowledge and to develop your core legal skills.
 The elective options provide you with an opportunity for further specialist study.